Wild JourneysWild JourneysWild Journeys

 The camp offers a personalized wildlife experience through the provision of high quality guiding services and new custom made boats.
 Activities on offer are half or full day Mokoro Trips with Game Walks, Island Camping and Sunset Motorboat Cruises.

-Day 10/11: MOREMI CROSSING - CHOBE NATIONAL PARK (B / L / D)
+Day 10/11: SAFARI CAMP - the NATIONAL PARK (B / L / D)

-On Botswana’s far northern border the lie the Kwando, Linyanti and Chobe River systems, which form a mosaic of lakes, islands, channels, and floodplains.
-Part of this system is the Chobe National Park, renowned for its vast herds of elephant and buffalo.
+On Botswana’s far northern border the lie the Kwando, Linyanti and the River systems, which form a mosaic of lakes, islands, channels, and floodplains.
+Part of this system is the the National Park, renowned for its vast herds of elephant and buffalo.
 It has the largest concentration of elephants on earth, some estimates count over 120,000 elephants.
 Your game drive and boat cruise offer you the opportunity to witness these amazing beasts.
-Due to the physical location of the lodge, there is also a wide variety of other activities, including Namibian village visit, Fishing for the legendary Tigerfish and several species of Bream, birding and boat safaris.
+Due to the physical location of the lodge, there is also a wide variety of other activities, including Namibian village visit, fishing for the legendary Tigerfish and several species of Bream, birding and boat safaris.

-Accommodation: Chobe Safari Lodge
+Accommodation: The Safari Lodge

 Day 12: VICTORIA FALLS (ZAMBIA) (B)